input-output-hk/quickcheck-dynamic/2022-09-28-introduce-q-d.md

 As quickcheck-dynamic matured and became independent of the Plutus framework, it attracted interest from other teams willing to invest into model-based testing and reuse existing effort.
 This finally lead to publication of the library as an independent package on [Hackage](https://hackage.haskell.org/package/quickcheck-dynamic) in the hope it will be useful to a wider audience.

-In the rest of the article, we illustrate the usefulness of the library on several use cases, then proceed to explain its principles and how to

 ## Use Cases

 ### Example: Thread Registry